Byzantine-Coin Letters, Numerals, Denominations, and Dates

 Sear 369, Nicomedia mint, year 6, officina A.

-Greek Letters.
-Mostly, Greek letters are letters you know with a few other letters that are easy to learn.
+Greek letters.
+Mostly, Greek letters are letters you already know with a few other letters that are easy to learn.
 The Greek letters used are almost all capital letters so you don't need to learn lower-case letters as well.
 The shapes and sounds of most look like English letters.
 You recognize these:

 A, B, E (usually shaped like this: Є), Z, I, K, M, N, O, and T.